barneyhill/sitlabs/writing/biorxiv.md

 ```

 This final file `biorxiv_text.tar.zst` is only 7GB which costs only $0.63 to download.
 Conveniently this entire process can be repeated for medrxiv - just change the s3 endpoint: "s3://biorxiv-src-monthly" -> "s3://medrxiv-src-monthly".

-If you don't want to go through all of this yourself [I've uploaded the plain-text content of both biorxiv+medrxiv up to Dec 2024](https://drive.google.com/drive/folders/1yV9Zw6vNfyiVP68I5VxYUtVRlJkfzaB1?usp=sharing)